 For centuries, Poland has played a pivotal role in the growth of European culture.
 Home to great minds such as composers Frederic Chopin and Karol Szymanowski, Renaissance astronomer Nicholaus Copernicus and many others, Poland’s rich history has created a mix of stunning architecture, charming medieval towns and friendly people.
-The country boasts 15 UNESCO World Heritage Sites and this enchanting 11-day tour of Poland will visit several of the most important.
+The country boasts 16 UNESCO World Heritage Sites and this enchanting 11-day tour of Poland will visit some of the most important ones.
+This journey can easily be combined with our other small group cultural tours through Eastern Europe including Moldova and Romania.

 |UNESCO World Heritage Sites covered in this tour|